Hapag-Lloyd/terraform-aws-bastion-host-ssm/README.md

  module.bastion_host.aws_lambda_function.panic_button_on
  ├─ Requests                                                    Monthly cost depends on usage: $0.20 per 1M requests └─ Duration                                                    Monthly cost depends on usage: $0.0000166667 per GB-seconds

  OVERALL TOTAL                                                                                                     $8.73
 ```

 ## Features

 - use autoscaling groups to replace dead instances
-- have a schedule to shutdown the instance at night
+- have a schedule to shut down the instance at night
 - Keepass support for AWS credentials
 - use spot instances to save some money
 - provide IAM role for easy access